malaupa/sectpmctl/README.md

 # please try to select sectpmctl from the BIOS boot menu (F12, ESC).

 # If that works, but the system won't boot automatically, enter the BIOS
-# and try to modofy the boot order.
-Maybe another hard disk have pririty.
+# and try to modify the boot order.
+Maybe another hard disk has priority.
-# If you can't find sectpmctl, try all boot entries.
+# If you can't find sectpmctl, try all boot entries as default.
 ```

 The 'sectpmctl tpm install' command will print out the recovery key.
 It is highly recommended to store this key in a safe location.
 Without